suresh-kandoth/XELoader/XELoader/README.md

 The fundamental idea here is to feed the utility with a set of XEL files from the same Extended Event session.
 The utility uses the QueryableXEventData class of XEvent linq object model and read the events in parallel on multiple threads.
 We can then submit these extracted event information into tables in a SQL Server database.
+Information about each event is stored in its own table for simplicity.

 If you have a need to constantly collect and load Extended Event target files into a database this utility is for you.
 There are a lot of customization possibilities that exist here.
 Feel free to customize and share it with the rest of the community!